QuizandSurveyMaster/quiz_master_next/readme.txt

 == Changelog ==

 = 7.1.18 (May 31, 2021) =
-* Bug: Fixed the security issue with file upload question type.
+* Bug: Fixed recently discovered security issues.
-* Bug: Fixed the cross side scripting issue with results page.

 = 7.1.17 (May 28, 2021) =
 * Bug: Fixed the issue where page title shows Nan:Nan:Nan on reload.